anafen/RecipeGenerator/README.md

 # RecipeGenerator

-This project will use the imported ingredient list to crete recipes.
+This project will use the imported ingredient list to create recipes.